MurphyPone/murphypone.github.io/src/content/modeling-uncertainty.md

 > It may surprise you to hear that it is equally valid to use these kinds of simulations for cases where there is _no randomness_ involved: only your own uncertainty.
 The math of probability for random events corresponds _exactly_ and _uniquely_ to an extension of true/false logic where you have uncertainty, but no randomness at all.
 That correspondence means that we can work _backwards_ and get answers to uncertainty questions by pretending that we can re-run the course of universal events numerous times.
 This correspondence between uncertainty on the one hand and randomness on the other is as deep and profound as they come.

 So here's a risk management example with no randomness, just uncertainty, and it comes from the book [How to Measure Anything](https://www.amazon.com/How-Measure-Anything-Intangibles-Business/dp/1118539273) - you should check it out.
 Suppose you are a manufacturer considering leasing a machine for part of your production process.
 You produce units!
-It costs $400,000/year paid annualy with no early-cancellation.
+It costs $400,000/year paid annually with no early-cancellation.
 It's fancy and new fangled though, and you expect that it might save you money overall.
 Maybe.
 Probably.
 You have your internal experts put a 90% Confidence Interval on some important metrics: maintenance savings from having the machine, labor savings, raw materials savings, and production level.
 That is, your experts are coming up with a range for which they believe the true value to lie within with 90% certainty.

 #### Calibration